 Online Exhibition: Begins January 2020

-If artworks are available for sale, The Print Center will facilitate sales transactions for the solo and online exhibitions of the ANNUAL.
+If artworks are available for sale, The Print Center will facilitate sales transactions for the solo and online exhibitions and purchase awards from the ANNUAL.
 The Print Center will receive a 50% commission on works sold.
 The Print Center will pay the artist’s commission within 90 days of the close of the sale.

 The Print Center is not responsible for damage to work during shipping or delivery, although care in handling onsite can be assured.
 Works will be insured while on The Print Center’s premises.